dperezmavro/infosec/protostar/protostar_stack6.md

 ....
 ```

 So it looks like libc is loaded at base address `0xb7e97000`.
-Now we basically just have to find gadgets in libc.
-For this we are going to use a tool called ROPgadget[8], after we download libc from the protostar machine.
-To extract all the gadgets, run `ROPgadget --binary ../bin/libc.so.6 > libc_gadgets.txt`.
-And now let the most arduous process known to man begin - finding gadgets for our shellcode!

-### Exploitation

-As a first step, I tried to find the exact instructions that I needed but I had no luck.

-This is the final exploit that I can up with:

 ```python
 import struct